Vasily257/ninelines-test-task/README.md

 [Russian version](https://github.com/Vasily257/resume/blob/master/README-RU.md)

 # Resume
-This project is a test task for the "layout designer" position at [Nine Lines](https://ninelines.agency/en/).
+This project is a test task for the «layout designer» position at [Nine Lines](https://ninelines.agency/en/).

 ## Functionality
 The project is a single-page site-resume with responsive layout built using flexbox and grid layout.